Brad Kahlhamer

 Brad Kahlhamer (born 1956) is an artist known for his multi-media practice, ranging from sculpture and painting to performance and music.
 He is currently based in New York City, working from his studio in Brooklyn.

 His work has been collected by institutions such as the Museum of Modern Art, the Whitney Museum of American Art, the Metropolitan Museum of Art, the Denver Art Museum, the Milwaukee Art Museum, and the Madison Museum of Contemporary Art, Seattle Art Museum, the Hood Museum of Art, and the San Francisco Museum of Modern Art among others.

 Career

 Kahlhamer was born in Tucson, Arizona, United States.
 As an infant he was adopted by German-American parents and grew up in Wisconsin.
+Because his adoption records were sealed at the time of his birth, he does not know who he descends from and cannot be enrolled in any Native nations.
 His artistic career took form, first as a road musician throughout the midwest for ten years and later in 1982 graduating with a BFA from the University of Wisconsin-Fond du Lac and Oshkosh and moving to New York City.
 The gritty vibrancy of the city, the Lower East Side and the Bowery further informed his iconography.
 Eventually spending ten years as a graphic artist and art director for Topps Chewing Gum Company before becoming a full-time artist in 1993.